AlwaysEditing.com

 User Success

-Customer Success (CS) focuses on the decision makers in purchasing and renewals, while User Success (US) focuses on everyone else at your customer's company: the people actually using your products.
+While Customer Success (CS) focuses on renewals to trigger the infinity loop, User Success (US) focuses on a different trigger: one initiated by the people using the products.

 Potential User Success strategies you can apply: